aragon/aragon.js/docs/API.md

   - Note that there are some "custom" built-in events at this step:
     - `ACCOUNT_TRIGGER`: triggered whenever the currently connected account changes

-However, with `options.init` and `options.externals`, the lifecycle becomes a bit more complicated:
+If `options.init` and `options.externals` are given, the lifecycle becomes a bit more complicated:

 1. Obtain the initial "committed" state, as before
 1. If `options.init` is available, feed the initial state into `options.init`.
 Use the returned state from `options.init` as the new current state.
-1. Fetch past events from the contract and any given `options.externals` contracts, reducing new state from found events.
-Note that new events from these contracts are **not** fetched until all past events have been found.
+1. Fetch past events from the application contract and any given `options.externals` contracts, reducing new state from found events.
+Note that new events from both the application contract and external contracts are **not** fetched until all past events have been found.
-1. Cache the state as "committed" state, as before
+1. Cache the state at the end of the initial sync as "committed" state, as before
 1. Subscribe to new events from the contract and any given `options.externals` contracts, reducing new state based on the incoming events.

+If the application emits its own `trigger`s (see [`emitTrigger`](#emittrigger)), the triggers will appear in the reducer only once the syncing phase for past events ends.
+Any triggers emitted before this will be ignored.

 > **Note**<br>
 > The custom events are symbols and can be fetched from the `events` export of `@aragon/api` (e.g. `import { events } from '@aragon/api'`).